Sunday, 24 August 2025

 Very interesting film, it didn't turn out quite as we wondered or expected.
 A number of us who went to see this film at the Garden Cinema recently.
 It was really great to chat to all of you about it afterwards!
 Love their new Atrium Bar.

 I got stuck on Why on earth would the Bob Hoskins character bring a white rabbit into this story?
 The plates of spaghetti and green-lit Jesus statues were also plenty weird.
-Turns out that someone had a brilliant thought about precisely that plot element!
-(Link to follow) And I've got to put that some place that offers the opportunity for others to add their take, make it more of a discussion.
+Turns out that someone had a brilliant thought about precisely that specific plot element!
+(Here is the link) And I've got to put that some place that offers the opportunity for others to add their take, make it more of a discussion.
 The functionality on the group's event page isn't ideal for that.

 Much interesting stuff has been written about this movie, here's more reviews: